iqbal-hasan291/AdventureWork_-PowerBI-/README.md

 Adventure Works Story in Numbers
 📌 Project Overview

-This project is built on the Adventure Works dataset and developed in Power BI.
-The goal was to transform transactional data into a business story, uncovering insights that can guide strategy and decision-making.
+This project is built on the Adventure Works dataset using Power BI.
+The goal was to transform transactional data into a business story, uncovering insights that can guide strategic decisions.

-The report is designed across multiple pages:
+The report includes multiple pages:

-Overview Dashboard → snapshot of revenue, profit, orders, and returns
+Overview Dashboard: snapshot of revenue, profit, orders, and returns

-Territory Analysis → identifying regions with the highest contribution
+Territory Analysis: identifying regions with the highest contribution

-Customer Analysis + RFM Segmentation → classifying customers into loyal, active, and at-risk groups
+Customer Analysis + RFM Segmentation: classifying customers into loyal, active, and at-risk groups

-Product Analysis → revenue difference, price adjustment impact, and target tracking
+Product Analysis: revenue difference, price adjustment impact, and target tracking

-Tree Diagram Analysis → mapping orders by gender → product → subcategory
+Tree Diagram Analysis: mapping orders by gender → product → subcategory for better decision-making

 🗂 Data Modeling

-Created a star schema connecting fact and dimension tables
+Built a star schema connecting fact and dimension tables

-Cleaned and structured data for customers, products, territories, and sales
+Cleaned and structured tables for customers, products, territories, and sales

 Established relationships to enable dynamic filtering and drill-throughs